mr-shadow00/Simaple-Contacts/README.md

 Use the "⋯" menu in the app to **Export** a JSON backup any time, or **Import** one back in.
 Your live data also just sits as a plain file at `data/contacts.json` in the folder you made in step 1, so you can copy it directly from the Files app too.

-## Scope, on purpose

-No calendars, no tasks, no file storage, no CardDAV/CalDAV — just contacts, per what you asked for.
-If down the road you want your phone's native Contacts app to sync directly with this server (instead of visiting it in a browser), that needs CardDAV support added, which is a separate, bigger project — happy to help with that later if you want it.